ZSU-OCE/better-randomiser/README.md

 # BetterRandomiser Plugin

-The `BetterRandomiser` plugin is designed for Squad, using the SquadJS framework.
-It provides an automated system for randomising teams at the start of a new game, prioritising keeping squads intact.
+The `BetterRandomiser` plugin provides an automated system for randomising teams at the start of a new game, prioritising keeping squads intact.
 This plugin is ideal for preventing clan stacking.

 ## Features